brotherbeer/mynum/README.md

 mynum is currently only available on the LITTLE-ENDIAN machines.

-In the latest release version, mynum supplies:
+In the latest release version, mynum provides:

  * [Initialization](#initialization)
  * [Addition](#addition)